hackermondev/batched/README.md

 - **concurrent**: Maximum amount of concurrent batched tasks running (default: `Infinity`)
 - **boxed**: Automatically wraps the return type in an `Arc`

 The target function must have a single argument, a vector of items (`Vec<T>`).
-The return value (must implement `Clone`) is propagated to all async calls made for the batch items.
+The return value is propagated to all async calls made for the batch items.

-The target function return type must implement `Clone` to propgate the result.
+The target function return type must implement `Clone` to propagate the result.
 If it cannot implement `Clone`, use the `boxed` option to automatically wrap your return type in an `Arc`.

 ## Prerequisites
 - Built for async environments (tokio), will not work without a tokio async runtime
-- Target function must have async and function name should end with `_batched`
+- Target function must have async, andthe  function name should end with `_batched`
 - Not supported inside structs
 ```rust
 struct A;